raphaelalves/PromRequest/README.md

 The [Node HTTP Request](https://nodejs.org/api/http.html) native API is quite unfriendly considering our project most times,need multiples requests to be queued, this sometimes lead us to a bad habit and a self-destructive/hard to maintain [callback hell](callbackhell.com).

 ## Who?
-The project was developed by me [Raphael](https://github.com/raphaelalves), between inspiring talks with [Igor](https://github.com/igor9silva).
+The project was developed by me, [Raphael](https://github.com/raphaelalves), between inspiring talks with [Igor](https://github.com/igor9silva).
 The intent of the project is for study purposes, but feel free to use it wherever you want.

 --------------------------------------------------------------------------------------------------------------------------------